infor-design/enterprise-ng/docs/UPGRADING.md

 See <https://angular.io/guide/creating-libraries>, and search for Transitioning libraries to partial-Ivy format.

-Also on Mac OS i had to run this in the command line as the new NG 12 builds are more intensive.
+Also on Mac OS I had to run this in the command line as the new NG 12 builds are more intensive.

 ```sh
 # For angular 12 to build